 Starting this list is this tear-jerker is the anime movie adaption of Akiyuki Nosaka’s short story of the same name: Grave of the fireflies.

-As WWII came to a close in 1945, Japan faced widespread destruction in American bombings.
+As WWII came to a close in 1945, Japan faced widespread destruction in American attacks.
 Grave of the Fireflies is the story about Seita and his sister Setsuko, two children whose lives were ravaged by the brutal war.
 They lost their mother, father, and home and any hope for the future because of war.

 Seita and Setsuko are now orphaned, homeless, hungry, and diseased.
 They find that even the most kind-hearted people can turn from them in their time of need, but they refuse to give up hope for better days.
 Their simple optimism is a beacon to all who will listen as it carries on through unrelenting hardship.

 A compelling psychological anime, Monster follows Dr. Kenzou Tenma, an elite neurosurgeon recently engaged to his hospital director’s daughter and is well on his way to ascending the hospital hierarchy.
 But when he gets a call from the hospital director telling him to switch patients and instead perform life-saving brain surgery on a famous performer.
 His fellow doctors applaud his accomplishment, as do other members of staff, including colleagues.
-But because of the switch, a poor immigrant worker is dead, causing Dr. Tenma to have a crisis of conscience.
+But because of the switch, a poor immigrant worker is no longer living, causing Dr. Tenma to have a crisis of conscience.

 When a similar situation arises, Dr. Tenma stands his ground and chooses to perform surgery on the young boy Johan Liebert instead of the town’s mayor.
 Unfortunately, this choice leads to serious ramifications for Dr. Tenma—losing his social standing being one of them.